Adam-Alive/camden-curling-club/README.md

 and include the same environment variables listed above from the Heroku deployment steps.

 > [!IMPORTANT]
-> This is a sample only; you would replace the values with your own if cloning/forking my repository.
+> This is a sample only and you would replace the values with your own if cloning/forking my repository.

 Sample `env.py` file: